 S. Covington with S. Kubiak and C. Hillier.
 “Trauma-Informed Corrections.”
 In Springer, D. & Roberts, A. (editors).
 Social Work in Juvenile and Criminal Justice System, 4th edition.
 Springfield, IL; Charles C. Thomas, 2017.

 S. Covington with S. Krammer, Y. Linder, M. Peper and D. Klecha.
 "Trauma and mental health in respect of detained women in Switzerland."
-(September 2015).
 Swiss Journal of Criminology, ISSN 1660-2501.
-Bern, Switzerland.
+Bern, Switzerland, September 2015.

-S. Covington.
+S. Covington and G. Fedock.
 "Beyond Violence: Women in Prison Find Meaning, Hope, and Healing."
-(Fall 2015).
 Trauma Matters.
-Connecticut Women’s Consortium and the Connecticut Department of Mental Health and Addiction Services in support of the Connecticut Trauma Initiative
+Connecticut Women’s Consortium and the Connecticut Department of Mental Health and Addiction Services in support of the Connecticut Trauma Initiative, Fall 2015.

 S. Covington.
 “Becoming Trauma Informed: A Core Element in Women’s Treatment.”
-(August 2015).
 Counselor Magazine.
-Deerfield Beach, Florida.
+Deerfield Beach, Florida, August 2015.

 B. Bloom.
 Meeting the Needs of Women in California’s County Justice Systems: A Toolkit for Policymakers and Practitioners.
 Californians for Safety and Justice.
 May 2015.

 S. Covington.
 "Creating gender-responsive and trauma-informed services for women in the justice system.”
-Magistrate, October/November 2014, Volume 70, Number 5, Pgs 2-3.
-The Magistrates' Association: London, United Kingdom.
+Magistrate, Volume 70, Number 5, Pgs 2-3.
+The Magistrates' Association: London, United Kingdom, October/November 2014.

 S. Covington.
 “Chapter IV: Understanding and Applying Gender Differences in Recovery.”
 Dawn Drug Alcohol Woman Network: Promoting a Gender-Responsive Approach to Drug Addiction (a Collection of Good Practices).
-Turin, Italy: United Nations Interregional Crime and Justice Research Institute (UNICRI), in press.
+Turin, Italy: United Nations Interregional Crime and Justice Research Institute (UNICRI), December 2013.

 B. Bloom and B. Owen.
 Women's Community Justice Reform Blueprint: A Gender-Responsive, Family-Focused Approach to Integrating Criminal and Community Justice.
 San Francisco, CA: City and County of San Francisco, Adult Probation Department and Sheriff's Department.
 2013.